lxa9867/r2bench/README.md

-For AVS and R-VOS datasets, please use the 'create_noisy_dataset.py' (with fixed random seed).
+For AVS and R-VOS datasets, please use the 'create_noisy_data.py' (with default random seed).

 # Installation
 ```